spectrocloud/librarium/docs/docs-content/clusters/public-cloud/deploy-k8s-cluster.md

 As you navigate the tutorial, refer to this diagram to help you understand how Palette uses a cluster profile as a blueprint for the host cluster you deploy.
-Palette clusters have the same node pools you may be familiar with: control plane nodes, often called _master nodes_, and _worker nodes_ where you will deploy applications.
+Palette clusters have the same node pools you may be familiar with: control plane nodes, often called _control plane nodes_, and _worker nodes_ where you will deploy applications.
 The result is a host cluster that Palette manages.

 ![A view of Palette managing the Kubernetes lifecycle](/tutorials/deploy-clusters/clusters_public-cloud_deploy-k8s-cluster_application.webp)